travis/cosmo/snarf/src/docs/README.txt

 ==========================

-The OSAF Sever Bundle integrates the Cosmo and Scooby calendar application and server with the Tomcat servlet container and Jackrabbit content repository to provide an integrated, easy-to-run calendar server.
+The OSAF Sever Bundle integrates the Cosmo and Scooby calendar application and server with the Tomcat servlet container and the Derby embedded database to provide an integrated, easy-to-run calendar server.
+The server bundle also includes configuration options and the MySQL Connector/J JDBC driver to run Cosmo against a MySQL 5 database server.

 MORE INFO